nhrones/BuenoRPC-Client/readme.md

-# File-Tree RPC
+# BuenoRPC Client

-This application demonstrates RPC calls to an RPC broker service.
+This library implements RPC calls to a BuenoRPC broker service.

+## FileTree example
-The app initially makes a call to get all items from the root folder.
+The FileTree app initially makes a call to get all items from the root folder.
 The data returned is then loaded in a treeview UI.
 Selecting an item in the treeview will request its content from the broker.
 Any text content will then be presented in a text editor control.